 Magisterial District Court

-The Magisterial District Courts are commonly referred to as the Minor Judiciary of Monroe County and are composed of ten Magisterial District Judges who are elected for a six (6) year term and are state employees.
+The Magisterial District Courts are commonly referred to as the Minor Judiciary of Monroe County and are composed of nine Magisterial District Judges who are elected for a six (6) year term and are state employees.
 Each Magisterial District Judge maintains an office located geographically within his or her district.